How to Frame a Rolled Canvas Print: A Beginner-Friendly Guide

 Step 3: Mount the Canvas into the Frame

-Now it’s time to put the stretched canvas into your chosen frame.
+Now it is time to put the stretched canvas into your chosen frame.

 If you’re using a canvas framing kit, it will usually come with all the screws and clips you need.
 Follow the instructions that come with the kit.
 If you’re doing it yourself, here’s a simple way: